tylim88/Firelord/README.md

 1. [react native](https://www.npmjs.com/package/firelordrn)
 2. [js](https://www.npmjs.com/package/firelordjs)

+## 🎃 Notice

+Please download from `npm` because code in GitHub is not documented.

 ## 🦊 Project Status

 Current Status: Beta

 Starting from 0.6.0, the library implemented all core functionalities, it will slowly exit beta and become production-ready.
-I will not add tests aggressively because I am exhausted, and to begin with, this thing is not easy(I don't know, maybe I am bad at typescript).

-However, one thing for sure, this is the only firestore wrapper that offer complete typing solutions, it is **virtually impossible** for you to make any typing mistake with this library; and it is also the easiest to setup.
+This is the only firestore wrapper that offer complete typing solutions, it is **virtually impossible** for you to make any typing mistake with this library; and it is also the easiest to setup.

 Ok, I may exaggerate a little, but I welcome you to prove me wrong.